izivkov/GShockTimeServer/README.rst

 To Do:
 ======
-We are working on a professianal installition.
+We are working on a professional installation.